What Is Low Porosity Hair?

 How to Moisturize Low Porosity Hair

 Moisturizing low porosity hair is tricky because it doesn't retain moisture, so how do you do it?
 Moisturizing your hair requires a routine and patience.
-One thing you can start with is a pre-poo treatment.
-You need to use a conditioner that contains oils or butter, such as shea butter, aloe vera, and vitamin E. Adding a pre-poo treatment to your hair care routine adds luster to your hair, making it soft.
+You can start with is a pre-poo treatment with a conditioner that contains oils or butter, such as shea butter, aloe vera, and vitamin E. Adding a pre-poo treatment to your hair care routine adds luster to your hair, making it soft.
 Use a pre-poo treatment at least one hour before you shampoo your hair.
 If you're pressed for time, using a steamer or thermal heat cap requires only 30 minutes before you shampoo your hair.